Presentation slide: Templates

 Typically in a set of slides (a "deck"), all the slides will have a similar layout template, controlling such factors as margins and headings.

-Slide sharing websites
+Sharing websites

 Some websites offer facilities to share slide presentations online.

-Selection of slide sharing websites

 SlideShare allows the user to share presentations publicly or privately.
 Slides can be uploaded in various ways, via email and through social media are the most common ways of sharing the slides.

 AuthorSTREAM only allows the user to upload PowerPoint presentation slides.
 On this website users can give feedback by rating presentations and posting comments.

 SlideBoom turns slide presentations into Adobe Flash so they can be viewed without slide presentation software.

 SlideOnline allows the user to upload PowerPoint presentations and share them as a web page in any device or to embed them in WordPress as part of the posts comments.

 Another way of sharing slides is by turning them into a video.
 PowerPoint allows users to export a presentation to video (.mp4 or .wmv).